Koenkk/zigbee2mqtt.io/docs/guide/installation/20_zigbee2mqtt-fails-to-start.md

 In this example the correct `port` would be `/dev/ttyACM0`.

-### Which port should I use for CC26X2R1/CC1352P-2, /dev/ttyACM0 or /dev/ttyACM1?
+### Which port should I use for Texas Instruments LAUNCHXL-CC26X2R1/CC1352P-2, /dev/ttyACM0 or /dev/ttyACM1?

-The CC26X2R1 has a build in debugger.
+The Texas Instruments launchpad has a build in debugger.
 This debugger also registers a port next to the device data port.
 Of course this is not necessarily number 0 and 1.
 But normally the lowest number is the device data port and the other the debugger.

 To find the correct port, execute: